 Mad Creek Books is the literary trade imprint of The Ohio State University Press.
 With a mission to foster creativity, innovate, and illuminate, Mad Creek Books champions diverse and creative literary nonfiction, fiction, and poetry.
+Submissions are currently closed as we catch up on current submissions.

 21st Century Essays